mvdam/nextjs-webpush/ARTICLE.md

 ### Setup component

-We're going to create a new folder in `./src/app` called `components`.
-Next, we create a new file `notifications.tsx` inside the newly created folder.
-You should now have an empty `.tsx` file in `./src/app/components/notifications.tsx`.
+We're going to create a new file called `notifications.tsx` in the directory: `./src/app/components/`.

 In this file we will first set up our new `Notifications` component: